appdefensealliance/ASA-WG/Cloud App and Config Profile/Cloud App and Config Test Guide.md

 Each VPC Network should be associated with a DNS policy with logging enabled.

 **Verification**

-Evidence or test output indicates that cloud DNS logging is enabled for all VPC networks.
+ Evidence or test output indicates that cloud DNS logging is enabled for all critical VPC networks, meaning any VPC network that is used to process confidential data.

 ---